xoofx/xoofx.github.io/_posts/2016-05-25-inline-il-asm-in-csharp-with-roslyn.md

 More checks would need to be included (like checking that instructions are well balanced and the stack is not corrupted and provide a meaningful error...etc.), but it's just a prototype.

-The system supports almost all IL bytecode instructions, though I haven't taken the time for tested them (but it should even work with goto like instructions with labels!)
+The system supports almost all IL bytecode instructions, though I haven't taken the time to test all of them (but it should even work with goto like instructions with labels!)

 # The implementation